-Hanukkah, the Jewish Festival of Lights, begins at sundown.
-In the story, during the re-dedication of the Holy Temple in Jerusalem in the 2nd century BCE, consecrated olive oil that was only supposed to last for only one night, miraculously burned for eight nights.
-Hence the tradition of lighting Hanukkah candles for eight nights and eating foods fried in oil like doughnuts and potato latkes.
+In the story of Hanukkah, the Jewish Festival of Lights, during the re-dedication of the Holy Temple in Jerusalem in the 2nd century BCE, consecrated olive oil that was enough to last for only one night, miraculously burned for eight nights.
+Hence the tradition of celebrating by lighting Hanukkah candles for eight nights and eating foods fried in oil like doughnuts and potato latkes.

 Vegan Potato Latkes